TypeScript - External Helpers Library

 #noEmitHelpers flag

-TypeScript 2.1 introduced a new flag to prevent the compiler from generating the helpers.
-This means this is your responsibility to add the helpers.
-The generated code will use them as if it was emitted by the compiler.
+TypeScript 2.1 introduced a flag to prevent the compiler from emitting helpers.
+When this flag is set, it becomes your responsibility to provide the helpers.
+The generated code will reference them as if they had been emitted by the compiler.

 You can download the helpers using npm: